kwaziistar/tommstar/README.md

 = I can be dry at some point in a conversation - im socially awkward soz *(im not THAT dry, i dont want anyone to think im boring)*

+- if u see **DNI** in my name, its a joke .

+i highly reccommend checking my straw page lol

 ***
 ## what are my super cool hobbies?